 Many electricity providers offer periods of free electricity as an effort to shift some of the electricity load to lower usage, off-peak times.
 Also, the cost of electricity during these off-peak hours is much less expensive than during peak hours.
 Because electricity is a commodity that can’t currently be stored, it’s better for everyone when electricity demand is more equalized.

 But, what you really want to know as an electricity consumer is, what’s the catch?

 Shop Free Electricity Plans Near You

 Fee electricity plans are also known as Time of Use plans.
 They use the smart meter at your house to get a reading of your usage for every 15 minute increment.
 That lets them price your power at different rates at different times.

 These type of plans have higher energy rates in exchange for giving you free electricity at certain times.
-The energy rates on a time of use plan can often be almost double that of their basic electricity plan counterpart.
 The offset is that you get no-cost electricity during specific times.